 The key is to find keywords or niches that customers are looking for.

 How well you understand keywords will directly determine your success with print on demand.

 A lot of people assume it’s only design talent that matters.

 But a very simple text design can make you thousands if you create the right message to the right audience at the right time.

-The above shirt is one of my top 10 text shirts on Merch By Amazon of all time.
+The above shirt is one of my top 10 text shirts on Amazon of all time.